k2view-academy/K2View-Academy/articles/13_LUDB_viewer_and_studio_debug_capabilities/01_data_viewer.md

 This is similar to other Query Builder popup windows, where here the interface - fabric - and the schema - the current LU - are preselected and are read-only.

-The LU's tables list is already expanded within the DB explorer at the left side.
+The LU's tables list is already expanded within the DB explorer on the left side.

 > The table's list includes also several [built-in LU tables](/articles/06_LU_tables/01_LU_tables_overview.md#built-in-platform-lu-tables/articles/06_LU_tables/01_LU_tables_overview.md#built-in-platform-lu-tables), which contain statistical information about the specific LUI.
 These tables are not displayed in the LU Schema.
 For example:
 >